Nine States Refuse to Issue Stay-at-Home Orders

 “I think it’s idiotic,” Leeson said.
 “The only way this is going to work is to have every state under the same rules.”

-Nearly 305 million people live in the 41 states or Washington, D.C., which mandate people stay at home, compared with fewer than than 9 million in the states without such mandatory orders.
+Nearly 305 million people live in the 41 states or Washington, D.C., which mandate people stay at home, compared with fewer than 9 million in the states without such mandatory orders.
 Enforcement of the rules varies.

 All of the states without statewide or local orders are in the central U.S. Each has a Republican governor, and while they all have hundreds of coronavirus cases and some deaths, the numbers are significantly less than the hardest-hit areas.